Add To Favorites

 Mystery writers coordinate story elements to develop surprise endings with hidden illustrations.

-Write an original mystery story with Crayola® Erasable Colored Pencils on lined paper.
+Organized in teams of two, invite students to write an original mystery story with Crayola® Erasable Colored Pencils on lined paper.

 Open the flap.
 Use Crayola School Glue to attach white paper behind the construction paper.
 Dry overnight.

-Friends read the story, look at the cover illustrations, and try to figure out how the mystery is resolved before they peek behind the flap.
+Classmates read the story, look at the cover illustrations, and try to figure out how the mystery is resolved before they peek behind the flap.

 Add To Favorites